Moudoux/EMC/README.md

 * Does not violate the Minecraft EULA (No DMCA takedowns)
 * Write once, use on multiple Minecraft versions
 * Less code (This requires less code than writing your client with Minecraft
+* This framework was made specifically for creating Minecraft hacked clients

 EULA compliant
 -------------------